Who can perform a funeral service?

 Leading a funeral service during a Simplicity Cremation

-If the idea of having someone there to solely manage the ceremony and leave most of the speaking to those who knew the deceased, then a Simplicity Cremations attended funeral may suit your wishes.
+If the idea of having someone there to solely manage the ceremony and leave most of the speaking to those who knew the deceased, then a Simplicity Cremations Family Led Funeral may suit your wishes.
 With this type of funeral, one of our arrangers will be at the funeral to make sure everything runs smoothly, but anyone can manage the funeral itself, opening up the possibilities to:

 When it comes to knowing someone incredibly well, a family member will have experienced the quirks, stories and anecdotes that make for a meaningful and personal funeral.
 This can extend to several family members in order to build out a ceremony that tells attendees about the person’s life from different perspectives.
 This will also help from a support perspective if someone you know is also delivering a speech or giving a reading.